Myopia - Nearsightedness Treatment

 Pathological myopia causes for prominent changes in one’s eye due to the continual elongation of the shape of the eyeball.
 This can lead to issues such as retinal detachment, glaucoma, or a build-up of fluid in the eye.

-Study after study has shown Visian ICL to be a premier choice compared to LASIK and similar refractive myopia surgical procedures.
-Designed for patients age 21-45 with stable vision, Visian ICL is ideal for patients with -3 to -20 diopters.
-If you happen to have astigmatism, the Visian Toric ICL can treat astigmatism up to 4 diopters and myopia up to -16 diopters.
+Study after study has shown EVO ICL to be a premier choice compared to LASIK and similar refractive myopia surgical procedures.
+Designed for patients age 21-45 with stable vision, EVO ICL is ideal for patients with -3 to -20 diopters.
+If you happen to have astigmatism, the EVO Toric ICL can treat astigmatism up to 4 diopters and myopia up to -16 diopters.
 This can be done in a simple procedure that takes typically 20 - 30 minutes.

 Why Not Just get LASIK?